-The Final Exam will be a comprehensive exam, covering all course material.
+There will be a chapter quiz, a mid-term exam and a comprehensive exam, covering all course material.
 You must pass the final exam with at least a 70% in order to be eligible for Math 380 (Elementary Algebra) or Math 102 (Pathway to Statistics).